thiagobgarc/travel_app_UI/README.md

 # Travel_APP

-## Recently, I revisited React Native via Expo and took the chance to learn Tailwind CSS.
+## I revisited React Native via Expo and took the chance to learn Tailwind CSS.
 Creating UI components with Tailwind was an exciting learning curve.

 <li>Carousel of Images for Categories: Introducing a visually captivating carousel that showcases images for various categories.</li>